Magnolia Oil & Gas (MGY)

 AI Analysis | Feedback

-Brian M. Corales Senior Vice President and Chief Financial Officer
+Brian M. Corales, Senior Vice President and Chief Financial Officer

-Timothy D. Yang Executive Vice President, General Counsel, Corporate Secretary and Land
+Timothy D. Yang, Executive Vice President, General Counsel, Corporate Secretary and Land

-Timothy D. Yang joined Magnolia as Executive Vice President, General Counsel, and Corporate Secretary in September 2018, with his role expanding to include authority over Land in February 2022.
-Prior to joining Magnolia, Mr. Yang served as General Counsel and Corporate Secretary of Newfield Exploration Company from July 2015 to September 2018.
-He also held positions as Senior Vice President, Land & Legal, General Counsel, Chief Compliance Officer, and Secretary at Sabine Oil & Gas Corporation from 2013 to 2015.
-His legal background spans both public and private companies within the energy and investment sectors, including Invesco Ltd./AIM Investments, Pogo Producing Company, and Eagle Rock Energy.
+Mr. Yang joined Magnolia Oil & Gas in September 2018 as Executive Vice President, General Counsel, and Secretary, with his role expanding to include authority over Land in February 2022.
+Prior to Magnolia, he served as General Counsel and Corporate Secretary of Newfield Exploration Company from July 2015 to September 2018.
+His previous experience includes roles as Senior Vice President, Land & Legal, General Counsel, Chief Compliance Officer, and Secretary at Sabine Oil & Gas Corporation from 2013 to 2015.
+Mr. Yang's legal background encompasses both public and private companies in the energy and investment sectors, including Invesco Ltd./AIM Investments, Pogo Producing Company, and Eagle Rock Energy Partners, L.P.

 AI Analysis | Feedback